As a depositor at Zions Bank, we want you to know how your deposits are insured and how you can increase your amount of insurance protection.

 - Testamentary accounts (an account payable-on-death to a named beneficiary)

-You can’t increase FDIC insurance by dividing funds in the same ownership category among different accounts with the exception of IRAs and Keoghs as noted above.
-The type of account — whether checking, savings, CD, or outstanding official check, such as a cashier's check or other form of deposit—has no bearing on the amount of insurance coverage.
+You can’t increase FDIC insurance by dividing funds in the same ownership category among different accounts.
+The type of account—whether checking, savings, CD, or outstanding official check, such as a cashier's check or other form of deposit—has no bearing on the amount of insurance coverage.
 The use of Social Security numbers or taxpayer identification numbers doesn’t determine insurance coverage either.
 So, having $250,000 in both a single ownership savings account and a single ownership CD, doesn’t result in more than $250,000 total insurance coverage.

 Examples $2,000,000 FDIC-Insured Deposits for a Married Couple Husband’s single account $250,000 Wife’s single account $250,000 Husband and wife’s joint account $500,000 Husband’s IRA $250,000 Wife’s IRA $250,000 Husband’s payable on death to wife testamentary account $250,000 Wife’s payable on death to husband testamentary account $250,000 $3,500,000 FDIC-Insured Deposits for a Family or Group of Four Husband’s single account $250,000 Wife’s single account $250,000 Husband and wife’s joint account $500,000 1st child’s aggregate joint account funds $250,000 2nd child’s aggregate joint account funds $250,000 Husband’s IRA $250,000 Wife’s IRA $250,000 Husband’s payable on death to wife testamentary account $250,000 Wife’s payable on death to husband testamentary account $250,000 Husband’s payable on death to 1st child’s testamentary account $250,000 Husband’s payable on death to 2nd child’s testamentary account $250,000 Wife’s payable on death to 1st child’s testamentary account $250,000 Wife’s payable on death to 2nd child’s testamentary account $250,000